dmyersturnbull/dmyersturnbull.github.io/contents/ref/coding-conventions.md

     IntelliJ can do this for you.
     Use the `StringJoiner` `toString` template.

-Classes should override `Object.toString` and should normally use this template:
+Classes should normally override `Object.toString` and use this template:

 ```java
 public class Claz {